 Croatia - Yesterday’s Secret, Tomorrow's Holiday

-We launched our new Essentially Prestige brand with our Love Croatia programme three years ago and we are delighted to say that it has been a resounding success as thousands of you have now enjoyed wonderful holidays in Croatia.
+We launched our Love Croatia programme four years ago and we are delighted to say that it has been a resounding success as thousands of you have now enjoyed wonderful holidays in Croatia.

-Essentially Prestige offers a wider selection of value holidays and accommodation than our established, sister operation, Prestige Holidays.
+Prestige Holidays offers a wider selection of value holidays and accommodation.

 Love Croatia offers flexible lengths of stay and hotels from three to five stars.
 So if you want a budget stay in a value-for-money apartment, a good stylish hotel or a luxury experience, you’ll find all of them here.